dbg3220/inTune/docs/DesignDoc.md

 The e-store web application, is built using the Model–View–ViewModel (MVVM) architecture pattern.

-The Model stores the application data objects including any functionality to provide persistance.
+The Model stores the application data objects including any functionality to provide persistence.

 The View is the client-side SPA built with Angular utilizing HTML, CSS and TypeScript.
 The ViewModel provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.

 Both the ViewModel and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.

 ### Overview of User Interface

-This section describes the web interface flow; this is how the user views and interacts with the e-store application.

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._